wurmlab/genomicscourse/2021/practicals/reference_genome/prediction.md

 ```
 seqtk seq -L 10000 input/scaffolds.fasta > tmp/min10000.fa
 ```
+If your assembly was of mediocre quality and includes no long scaffolds, life will be difficult.
+If a gene is, say 2,000 bp long and includes introns, you're unlikely to find many entire genes on really small scaffolds.
+(You could in that case use our backup assembly, [here](../../data/reference_assembly/output/scaffolds.fasta.gz)).

+As in the other practicals, we'll guide you for running Maker, but in a real situation, you'll want to rigorously read the paper and documentation, and likely check what settings were used in recent publications.

-Next, `cd` to your `tmp/` folder and run `maker -OPTS`.
+`cd` to your `tmp/` folder and run `maker -OPTS`.
 This will generate an empty `maker_opts.ctl` configuration file (ignore the warnings).
-Edit that file using a text editor such as `nano` or `vim` to specify:
+Edit that file using a text editor such as `nano` or `emacs` to specify:

   * genome: `min10000.fa`
   * deactivate RepeatMasker by changing `model_org` line to `model_org=` (i.e., nothing afer `=`)
   * deactivate RepeatRunner by changing `repeat_protein` line to `repeat_protein=` (i.e., nothing after `=`)
   * augustus_species:`honeybee1` (yes that's a 1 -  this provides hints to augustus about the gene structure based on what we know from honeybee)

-We deactivated RepeatMakser and RepeatRunner due to computational constraints as well as the lack of a suitable repeat library.
-For a real project, we *would* include RepeatMasker, perhaps after creating a new repeat library.
+We deactivated RepeatMakser and RepeatRunner due to computational constraints as well as the lack of a suitable library of repetitive elements for this species.
+For a real project, we *would* include RepeatMasker, likely after creating a new repeat library for our species.

 For a real project, we would also include gene expression data (RNAseq improves gene prediction performance *tremendously*), protein sequences from related species, and iteratively train gene prediction algorithms (e.g., Augustus and SNAP) for our data.